brianegan/flutter_architecture_samples/example/redux/README.md

 ## Key Concepts

-  * App State is an immutable Object that lives at the top of your Widget hierarchy within a `Store`.
+  * App `State` is an immutable Object that lives at the top of your Widget hierarchy within a `Store`.
   * The `Store` is passed down to all ancestors via an `InheritedWidget` called a `StoreProvider`
   * The `State` object is immutable.
-To update the `State`, you must dispatch an `Action`.
+To create a new `State`, you must dispatch an `Action`.
   * The `Action` will be picked up by a `Reducer`, which is a function that builds and returns a new `State` based on the previous `State` and the `Action` that was dispatched.
   * Reducers are pure functions.
-  * When the app State is updated, all Widgets connected to the `Store` using `StoreConnector` will be rebuilt.
+  * When there is a new app State, all Widgets connected to the `Store` using `StoreConnector` will be rebuilt.
   * The Widgets that use `StoreConnectors` are called `container` Widgets.
-They are only responsible from converting the latest App State to a `ViewModel`.
+They are only responsible for converting the latest App State to a `ViewModel`.
   * The Widgets that display data are called `presentation` widgets.
 Think of a `Text` widget or `FloatingActionButton`.
   * To read data from the `State`, use `selector` functions.
 These act like queries against your "State Database".
   * To handle fetching data from our Database or Web Service, we use a `Middleware`.